 “Enrico?
 Why do you suggest wrath for Enrico?
 Is it because I manipulated him for the ruby ring, the other half of my avarice?”

-“Again it wasn’t mortal but you were malicious toward him, no?
+“Again, it wasn’t mortal but you were malicious toward him, no?
 Did you not enjoy his pleas not to abandon him?
-Did you not fail to wear his ring to spite with malice aforethought?”
+Did you not fail to wear his ring to spite him with malice aforethought?”